Niwasaka Station

-Niwasaka Station (庭坂駅, Niwasaka-eki) is a railway station on the Ōu Main Line in the city of Fukushima, Fukushima Prefecture, Japan, operated by East Japan Railway Company (JR East).
+Niwasaka Station (庭坂駅, Niwasaka-eki) is a railway station on the Ōu Main Line in the city of Fukushima, Fukushima Prefecture, Japan, operated by the East Japan Railway Company (JR East).
+The station is served by Yamagata Line local trains and is located 6.9 km from the line’s terminus at Fukushima Station.
+Although Yamagata Shinkansen services operate on the same tracks, they pass through the station without stopping.